pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

-## Posterior Correlations
+### Posterior Correlations
-At this point, it is worth pointing out that the posterior parameter space is a difficult geometry for sampling.
+As an aside, it is worth pointing out that the posterior parameter space is a difficult geometry for sampling.

 ```{code-cell} ipython3
 az.plot_pair(trace_DEM, figsize=(8, 6), scatter_kwargs=dict(alpha=0.01), marginals=True)
 plt.suptitle("Pair Plot Showing Posterior Correlations", size=18);
 ```

 The major observation here is that the posterior shape is pretty difficult for a sampler to handle, with positive correlations, negative correlations, crecent-shapes, and large variations in scale.
 This contributes to the slow sampling (in addition to the computational overhead in solving the ODE thousands of times).
-This is also fun to look at for understanding how the model equations fit together.
+This is also fun to look at for understanding how the model parameters impact each other.

 +++